naravid19/typhoon-ocr/packages/typhoon_ocr/README.md

 ## License

-This project is licensed under the Apache 2.0 License.
-See individual datasets and checkpoints for their respective licenses.
+This project code is licensed under the Apache 2.0 License.

 ## Acknowledgments